Characters: Journey to the West

 The Red Boy

-- Arrogant Kung-Fu Guy: Similar to Monkey in his first appearence.
+- Arrogant Kung-Fu Guy: Similar to Monkey in his first appearance.
 He mellows out after moving to Guanyin's island.

 - Badass: One of the few villains that Sun Wukong couldn't beat by himself.